Managing the side effects of tamoxifen

 Tamoxifen and raloxifene are selective estrogen receptor modulators (SERMs) with both agonist and antagonist properties, depending on the individual target organ [1,2].
 These differences are probably because of variable effects on gene expression in different cell types.
-(See "Mechanisms of action of selective estrogen receptor modulators".)
+(See "Mechanisms of action of selective estrogen receptor modulators and down-regulators".)

 Both tamoxifen and raloxifene have antiestrogenic activity in breast tissue, reducing epithelial cell proliferation.
 This property has led to their clinical study as breast cancer chemopreventive agents.
 (See "Selective estrogen receptor modulators and aromatase inhibitors for breast cancer prevention".)